alecjacobson/geometry-processing-introduction/README.md

 triangle mesh.
 You may and should use your `edges` function from the previous taks.

+### Submission

+Submit your completed homework as a [New Pull Request to this repository](https://github.com/alecjacobson/geometry-processing-introduction/pulls).

 -----------------------------------------------------------------------------

 > #### ¹ Mac Users [mac-footnote]